gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 feed_animal(elephant)
 ```

-To return to everyday Object Oriended Design terminology, the `Animal` class is the base class and the `Elephant` class is the derived class.
+To return to everyday Object Oriented Design terminology, the `Animal` class is the base class and the `Elephant` class is the derived class.
 The derived class can override the methods of the base class.
 This means a function which expects a base class object can execute completely different code depending on the type of the object passed to it.